hobincar/pytorch-video-feature-extractor/README.md

 ### Step 3.
 Download pretrained model

-For C3D, you can download it by following [here](https://github.com/DavideA/c3d-pytorch).
+For C3D, you can download it by following [here](https://github.com/DavideA/c3d-pytorch), and locate it as `pretrained_models/c3d.pickle`.
 For other models, it will be automatically downloaded.

 ### Step 4.
 Extract CNN features from videos.